mtask/CollectiFOR/analyze/docs/init/README.md

 After ingestion move to [analysis](../analysis/README.md) or to [viewer](../viewer/README.md) if you just want to explore the ingested data via UI.

+> [!IMPORTANT]
+> Do not remove your extracted collection if you want to run automatic analysis against it.
+Some viewer funcationalities (File Navigator) will also not fully work without access the original collection.
+> If you do not need access to files via viewer's file navigator then it's safe to remove or move the original extracted path (after analysis if used).

 ## Collections

 Collection ingestion is launched with the `--init` option.
 In addition you need to provide path to collection directory or tar.gz file with `--collection <path>`